- What is the Enforcement Report?

 All recalls monitored by FDA are included in the Enforcement Report once they are classified and may be listed prior to classification when FDA determines the firm’s removal or correction of a marketed product(s) meets the definition of a recall.
 Once FDA completes the hazard assessment, the Enforcement Report entry will be updated with the recall classification.

-Instructions for navigating the report and definitions of the report contents are found on the Enforcement Report Navigation and Definitions page.
+Instructions for navigating the report, accessing and using the API, and definitions of the report contents are found on the Enforcement Report Navigation and Definitions page.

 On June 15, 2017, as part of a larger effort to increase transparency, empower consumers, and enhance public health, the Enforcement Report began listing recalls pending classification, or “not yet classified” recalls, in addition to classified recalls, to alert the public sooner whenever a product has been recalled.

 In these instances, the FDA has determined that a firm’s action meets the definition of a recall however the FDA has not completed its assessment of the hazard posed by the recalled product(s) yet – this is considered a pending classification.
 Once FDA completes the hazard assessment, the Enforcement Report entry will be updated with the recall classification (Class I, II or III) indicating the hazard posed by the recalled product(s).
 This initiative allows FDA to post certain recalls to the Enforcement Report sooner since the Agency is no longer waiting for the hazard assessment to be completed.